boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Description:
-:  When set to "true", this Information Element indicates that the exported extension header information does not match the full enclosed extension headers, but only up to a limit set, e.g., by hardware or software.
+:  When set to "true", this Information Element indicates that the exported extension headers information (e.g., ipv6ExtensionHeaderFull or ipv6ExtensionHeaderCount) does not match the full enclosed extension headers, but only up to a limit that is typically set by hardware or software.
 :  When set to "false", this Information Element indicates that the exported extension header information matches the full enclosed extension headers.
 : When this Information Element is absent, this is equivalent to returning an ipv6ExtensionHeadersLimit